 ALBUM APART offers brief and visual track by track album reviews.
-This is done by using the classification system shown below that transcends genres.
-Color, icons, and quick descriptions exhibit the most dominant characteristic of each song.
-Together they give a quick assessment of all of the songs on a given album.
+This is done by using a classification system inspired by music psychology that transcends genres.
+Color, icons, and quick descriptions exhibit the most dominant characteristics of each song.
+Together, they give a quick assessment of all of the songs on a given album.

-wow tracks are rated the highest which ultimately contribute to a better album score.
+The wow tracks demonstrate excellence in one way or another so they’re rated the highest which results in a better album score.

 The rating system was designed with built-in constraints to establish a standard in how every record is reviewed.
-An album score consists of the album makeup, wow track makeup, and song makeup.
+An album score consists of the album makeup (1 point), wow track makeup (4.5 points) and song makeup (4.5 points).

-If every song was stunning but they didn’t gel together in some way, it’s fair to say it wouldn’t be a perfect 10.
+If every song was stunning on an album but they didn’t gel together in some way, it’s fair to say it wouldn’t be a perfect 10.
 Because of this, ALBUM APART dedicates 1 point of the overall score to address the record as a whole.
 This single point is reserved for evaluating how cohesive an album is.
-Each album is looked at individually, but generally speaking, the five S’s are thought about:

 Wow Track Makeup

-The highest rated songs are wow tracks which amount to more points in this makeup (they get double the points).
-These are the kind of sticky tracks that we revisit and never skip.
+The highest rated songs are wow tracks and they’re capable of adding up to 4.5 points in the overall rating.
+These are songs of particular signifance; the kind of ‘sticky’ tunes that we always revisit and never skip.
 They have something to say and that something is effectively conveyed.
 There’s a balance or completeness to them, as if there’s nothing to add or take away.
 They are what elevate an album to greatness.
-They fundamentally “wow” us, whether we say it out loud or not.
+They fundamentally ‘wow’ us, whether we say it out loud or not.

-If an album received no points from the album makeup and wow track makeup, it’s apparent that it’s not a masterpiece… but the song makeup section serves as a baseline and still recognizes the potential value the record has to whoever is listening to it, beyond the reviewer.
-Ultimately, this baseline is here for a few reasons.
+The song makeup section serves as a 4.5 point baseline assigned to every album and it recognizes the potential value a given work has to whoever is listening to it, beyond the reviewer.
+Ultimately, this baseline is here for a few reasons:

-There’s something to appreciate, like, learn, and/or respect in all styles of music!
+3. There’s something to appreciate, like, learn, and/or respect in all kinds of music!
 The 4.5 points for the song makeup is an acknowledgment of all these things.

 Here’s how each record score appears: